newrelic/newrelic-quickstarts/_template/README.md

 [![Community Project header](https://github.com/newrelic/opensource-website/raw/master/src/images/categories/Community_Project.png)](https://opensource.newrelic.com/oss-category/#community-project)

+This is an overview of the directories used to create a Quickstart, the directories within this \_template folder mirror the directories in the top level of the repository.
+The structure of new contributions should match the structure seen here.
+You can find examples of expected files and their structure within each folder.

 _(2022-06-07)_ **NOTE:** We recently updated the structure of quickstarts.
 Below is an explanation of the new directory structure.

 ## Example directory structure